lisp-mirror/fulci/README.txt

   • libsqlite3
   • pslib1

-  There is no needs for the header file, just the actual library is needed
+  • libssl

+  It is recommended to install both the libraries and their headers file (usually the `*-dev' package).

 2.2.2 Common Lisp